-- To ensure the Trust is prepared to respond to incidents and emergencies. - To advise the Executive Team and/or the Risk Committee of emerging and/or escalating risks and threats, as and when required. - To provide assurance to the Board about Trust preparedness and the working of the Resilience Assurance Committee. - To develop tests and exercises of trust-wide and service level plans - To provide on-going training to all relevant staff. - To ensure relevant plans, policies and procedures are kept up to date. - To represent the Trust on external meetings, training and exercises related to emergency preparedness. - To lead the process of learning from incidents which occur within the Trust and those which occur within partner agencies
+- To provide assurance to the Board about Trust preparedness and the working of the Resilience Assurance Committee. - To develop tests and exercises of trust-wide and service level plans - To provide on-going training to all relevant staff. - To ensure relevant plans, policies and procedures are kept up to date. - To represent the Trust on external meetings, training and exercises related to emergency preparedness.